-In a customer environment that requires coordination among multiple product or service development organizations, it is important to establish a team with representation from all parties that affect overall success.
+In a customer environment that requires coordination among multiple service development or service delivery organizations, it is important to establish a team with representation from all parties that affect overall success.
 Such representation helps to ensure effective collaboration across these organizations, including the timely resolution of coordination issues.

-1. Documented shared vision
+- 1. Documented shared vision

 - 2. List of members assigned to each team

-- 3. Team charters
+- Team charters

 - 4. Periodic team status reports

-1. Establish and maintain the project's shared vision.
+1. Establish and maintain the work group's shared vision.

-When creating a shared vision, it is critical to understand the interfaces between the project and stakeholders external to the project.
+When creating a shared vision, it is critical to understand the interfaces between the work group and stakeholders external to the work group.
 The vision should be shared among relevant stakeholders to obtain their agreement and commitment.

-2. Establish and maintain the team structure.
+Establish and maintain the team structure.

-The project WBS, cost, schedule, project risks, resources, interfaces, the project's defined process, and organizational guidelines are evaluated to establish an appropriate team structure, including team responsibilities, authorities, and interrelationships.
+The WBS, cost, schedule, work risks, resources, interfaces, the defined process for the work, and organizational guidelines are evaluated to establish an appropriate team structure, including team responsibilities, authorities, and interrelationships.

-3. Establish and maintain each team.
+Establish and maintain each team.